MathieuNls/bug-taxonomy/05_collection.md

 - $H_{03}$:  Bug types classifiers are not accurate.

 To test our hypothesis, we predict the bug type of the most complex type, according to **RQ$_2$**, in ten different projects.
+The results of the prediction tests are considered pertinent if they significantly improve upon a random classifier.